Page Title for page template

 Our plan also has a Behavioral Health Advocate who is available to help you understand a decision, how to ask for an appeal or find a participating provider.
 To talk to the Behavioral Health Advocate, please call 1-844-809-7518 (Members with Medicaid, Child Health Plus, or HARP plans should call 1-844-635-2662).

-Members with a primary substance use diagnosis are given an approval for the first 14 days of inpatient detoxification, rehabilitation, and residential treatment at any New York State OASAS facility licensed to provide these services.
-Licensed providers are required to notify the plan within the first 48 hours of admission.
+Members with a primary substance use diagnosis are given an approval for the first 28 days of inpatient detoxification, rehabilitation, and residential treatment at any New York State OASAS facility licensed to provide these services.
+Licensed providers are required to notify the plan within 2 business days of admission.
 Coverage of additional days will be reviewed for medical necessity.

 To learn more, please call a Behavioral Health Advocate at 1-844-809-7518 (Members with Medicaid, Child Health Plus, or HARP plans should call 1-844-635-2662).
 Coverage of additional days and retrospective reviews require medical necessity review.
 Services received at facilities outside of New York State require pre-certification and will be reviewed for medical necessity.

-Information about substance use disorder treatment resources in New York State is also available at the website of the New York State Office of Alcoholism and Substance Abuse Services.
+Information about substance use disorder treatment resources in New York State is also available at the website of the New York State Office of Alcoholism and Substance Use Services.